dgaydukov/cert-spring5/files/spring5.md

 `@Lazy` (same as xml `<bean id="demo" class="Demo" lazy-init="true"/>`, by default if you don't specify it `false`) works in 2 ways
 * When it's declared on bean it would defer bean instantiation, until you first request it
-* When declared inside constructor, it can help fix circular dependencies (by creating proxy not real object, and returning real object only when you request it)
+* When declared inside constructor, it can help fix circular dependencies (by creating proxy not real object, and when you call methods on proxy -> creating real objects and call methods on it)
 ```java
 import org.springframework.context.annotation.AnnotationConfigApplicationContext;
 import org.springframework.context.annotation.Lazy;